NYHOFL/AdventureGameProfPrac/README.md

 Cludeo-eque murder mystery game set inside a mansion. https://jerz.setonhill.edu/if/writing-interactive-fiction.htm

-Check to see if the github bot is hooking correctly
+Check to see if the github bot is hooking correctly, again